Mutulu Shakur

-Mutulu Shakur (born Jeral Wayne Williams; August 8, 1950 – July 7, 2023) was an American activist, and a member of the Black Liberation Army who was sentenced to sixty years in prison for his involvement in a 1981 robbery of a Brinks armored truck in which a guard and two police officers were murdered.
+Dr. Mutulu Shakur Sr. (born Jeral Wayne Williams; August 8, 1950 – July 7, 2023) was an American activist and a member of the Black Liberation Army who was sentenced to sixty years in prison for his alleged involvement in a 1981 robbery of a Brinks armored truck in which a guard and two police officers were murdered.

 Shakur was politically active as a teen with the Revolutionary Action Movement (RAM) and later the black separatist movement the Republic of New Afrika.
 He was the stepfather of rapper Tupac Shakur.

-Shakur was paroled on ill-health compassionate grounds in December 2022, after serving nearly 37 years of imprisonment, and died about eight months later.
+Shakur was paroled on ill-health compassionate grounds in December 2022, after serving nearly 37 years of imprisonment.
+Shakur died appoximately eight months later.

 Early life and activism

 Shakur was born in Baltimore, Maryland, on August 8, 1950, as Jeral Wayne Williams.
 At age seven, he moved to Jamaica, Queens, New York City, with his mother, who was blind, and younger sister.

 By his late teens, Shakur was politically active with the Revolutionary Action Movement (RAM) and later joined the Republic of New Afrika.

-In 1970, Shakur began working with the Lincoln Detox program, which offered drug rehabilitation for heroin addiction using acupuncture — instead of the FDA-approved drug methadone.
+In 1970, Shakur began working with the Lincoln Detox program, which offered drug rehabilitation for heroin addiction using acupuncture an alternative to the FDA-approved drug methadone.
 Eventually, he became the program's assistant director and remained associated with the program until 1978.
 He became certified and licensed to practice acupuncture in the state of California in 1979.
 He went on to help found and direct the Black Acupuncture Advisory Association of North America (BAAANA) and the Harlem Institute of Acupuncture.